demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDuty/README.md

 It is important that you familiarize yourself with and complete all steps detailed in the [Amazon AWS Integrations Configuration Guide](https://xsoar.pan.dev/docs/reference/articles/aws-integrations---authentication)

+Some changes have been made that might affect your existing content.
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---aws-guardduty).

 ## Configure AWS - GuardDuty on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.